 Empathy, then, involves both similar feelings, needs, or experiences and uses them to help identify with the carereceiver while recognizing that my feelings, needs, or experiences are not exactly what the other is experiencing.
 It is as if someone is drowning, and I am reaching out to help them by standing with one foot on the shore and one foot in the water so that I am simultaneously in the water but not in the water.

 In the Israelites’ unmapped experience, they had lost their freedom.
-Now, since they were liberated from that experience, God is, in essence, instructing them to empathize with others who are currently foreigners in their midst.
+Now, since they were liberated from that experience, God is essentially instructing them to empathize with others who are currently foreigners in their midst.
 For me, this is a description of empathy because I see the presence of both similarities and differences.